valeIT/valeIT.github.io/_posts/2015-10-10-developement-infos.markdown

 <del>
 I've refrained from posting about my apps on this blog, I've only talked about iOS as a whole or if I've talked about an app it was for a sort of tutorial or snippet.

 Until now I didn't have a place to share release notes ahead of time and alike.
-Finally I have decided to open a mini blog [on my site][0].
+Finally, I have decided to open a mini blog [on my site][0].
 It might happen that I link an article written there from here, but it will be sporadic and will only happen for the most important news.

 Feel free to follow it if you're interested.
 </del>